While You Were Sleeping (The Vampire Diaries): Plot

 Luke (Chris Brochu), a college student, finds Elena and tries to help her.
 Elena does not remember him and she realizes that she met her when Katherine was in her body.
 She compels him and feeds him her blood to turn him so she can feed but she sees marks on his neck and realizes that Katherine was feeding on him.
 She stops and asks him to find Bonnie and Liv so they can break the seal and she can get out.
 Luke does exactly what she tells him and when Bonnie and Liv arrive, Elena asks them to undo the seal.
 Bonnie tries to explain her that it is better for her to stay there but Elena throws a stake at Liv and she tells her that if she will not break the seal so she can heal her, she will die.

 In the meantime, Stefan does what the travelers ask him to do and they locate his doppelganger in Atlanta while Enzo leaves with the antidote to take it to Damon and Elena.
 Caroline tries to make Sloan stop the ritual after they found out what they wanted but she wants to continue until they kill the doppelganger.
 Caroline puts a knife on her throat making her stop and release Stefan.

-Damon and Elena meet with Elena going crazy since she believes that she killed Aaron.
+Damon meet with Elena who is going crazy since she believes that she killed Aaron.
 Damon tells her that he was the one who killed him because he thought that she had broken up with him when Enzo appears with the antidote.
 They take it and they return home.
 Enzo returns to Stefan, Caroline and the travelers.
 Stefan wakes up after the ritual and Caroline informs him that they found the doppelganger but to make the travelers stop, she agreed to find him with Enzo and kill him.

 In the meantime, Bonnie escorts Liv to her dorm and tells her that if she does not want to do magic, they can stop.
 Liv though says that she wants to continue and they agree to meet the next day to continue the lessons.
 Liv enters her room and she finds Luke waiting for her.
 It is revealed that Luke is her brother and that the two of them know more things that they let others believe, plus that Liv already knows how to practice magic.

 The episode ends with Elena and Damon fighting over their relationship and how much one depends on another.
 They decide to break up because their love makes them something else of what they really are but they end up in bed together because they cannot fight what they feel for each other.